-Photodynamic therapy (PDT) is a medical treatment that uses a photosensitizing drug (a drug that becomes activated by light exposure) and a light source to activate the applied drug.
-The result is an activated oxygen molecule that can destroy nearby cells.
+Photodynamic therapy (PDT) is a medical treatment that utilizes a photosensitizing molecule (frequently a drug that becomes activated by light exposure) and a light source to activate the applied drug.
 Very thin superficial skin cancers called actinic keratoses and certain other types of cancer cells can be eliminated this way.
+Acne can also be treated as well.
 The procedure is easily performed in a physician's office or outpatient setting.

 application of photosensitizer drug

 Although first used in the early 1900s, PDT in the modern sense is a new, evolving science.
 Current PDT involves a variety of incubation times for different the light-sensitizing drugs and a variety of light sources depending on the target tissue.
 The basic premise of PDT is selective tissue destruction.

 At present, the primary limitation of available PDT techniques is the depth